spikeheap/spikeheap.github.io/README.md

 ## Deploying the blog

+Set environment variables as above, then:

 ```bash
 grunt deploy
 ```

-I host the site on GitHub pages, but build the site on Travis.
+I host the site on GitHub pages, but build the site on CircleCI.

 ## Requirements when considering alternatives